Mulheren History, Family Crest & Coats of Arms

 The Irish surname Mulheren comes from the Gaelic O Maolciarain or O Maolchiarain, a patronymic, which means a descendant of a devotee of St. Kieran or Ciarán of Saigir.

 The Mulhern(e) variant which is the most common today, claims descent through the O'Connor Faley pedigree, on the Heremon side.
 The name literally means "one who is dark grey."

 The surname Mulheren was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they held a family seat from ancient times.

 Mulhern(e) is typically an Ulster form of Mulkerrin which is a "County Roscommon family who were erenaghs of Ardcarne and produced many notable ecclesiastics."
 Of note was Denis O’Mulkerrin (died 1224), Bishop of Elphin, and Maelisa O’Mulkerrin (died 1197), Bishop of Clogher.

 Another source notes the family descend from Mulheeran of Offaley, specifically Maolciaran, "ciaran."

 Early History of the Mulheren family

-Another 161 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Mulheren History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mulheren research.
+Another 81 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Mulheren History in all our PDF Extended History products and printed products wherever possible.

 Mulheren Spelling Variations